-The professional self-evaluation (PSE) is the most important part of a Chartered Geographer application.
-Each applicant should make an explicit case as to why they want to become a Chartered Geographer.
+The professional self-evaluation (PSE) is the most important part of the application.
+You should make an explicit case as to why you want to become a Chartered Geographer, and why you should be awarded the status.

 The evaluation should: